Skip to content

 Brunswick and the Georgia coast

 The road turns into marsh, island, and Golden Isles logic here.
-Use Brunswick when the day needs a real coast reset without turning the middle into another full city plan.
+Use Brunswick when the day needs a coast reset that keeps the middle visible without turning it into a second city agenda.

-• Reset in Brunswick before deciding how much Georgia belongs in the day.
+• Reset in Brunswick before deciding how much of the Georgia coast belongs in the day.

 Open Brunswick